Sksandy17/Leetcode-Series/README.md

 - Approach: Calculate the total sum first, then for each index calculate rightSum = total - leftSum - nums[i] and check whether leftSum == rightSum.
 - Time Complexity: O(n)
 - Space Complexity: O(1)

+### 25.Sort Array By Pivot

+- Difficulty Level: Easy
+- Language: Java
+- Approach: Use two pointers to place all even numbers at the beginning and odd numbers at the end by swapping them.
+- Time Complexity: O(n)
+- Space Complexity: O(1)